 Increased Emphasis on Soft Skills

 As automation and artificial intelligence continue to transform the workplace, employers are recognising the importance of soft skills such as communication, collaboration, and emotional intelligence.
-According to a report by the World Economic Forum, these skills are becoming increasingly important in the workforce, with companies recognising their value in enhancing productivity and promoting teamwork.
+According to a report by the World Economic Forum, these skills are becoming increasingly important in the workforce, with companies recognizing their value in enhancing productivity and promoting teamwork.
 As such, we can expect to see more emphasis placed on soft skill development in the coming years.

 Personalised Learning Paths